DouglasUrner/GDP2/units/1/assignments/U1.1-pong-in-unity/b-build/level-1/Tutorial-1/README.md

 1. Test - nothing should happen, but there should also be no errors.

 ### Moving the paddles

+We want to move the paddles in response to keyboard input from the players.
+We will let the players decide what keys they want to use.
+When we detect input we will set the **velocity** property of the Rigidbody2D and the physics system will move the paddles.

 ## 7: The Ball